0xchase/daisy-projects/README.md

 ### Generative Compiler Module
  - Create a scripting language for VSCODE, to generate songs for 8 different outputs
  - Compile script on computer, upload to module
+ - Can feed inputs to high level generative features like dissonance, etc

 ### Eurorack Violin Module
  - Sample violinist (ask reddit, GSO, TRL)